Skip to main content

 View your in-progress Symphony sessions: Active Contributions Each active contribution shows:

-• Current document being processed
+• Current document — The document being processed

-• Token usage (input/output tokens, estimated cost)
+• Token usage — Input/output tokens and estimated cost

-• Draft PR link (once created on first commit)
+• Draft PR link — Once created on first commit

-• Controls: Pause/Resume, Cancel, Finalize PR
+• Controls — Pause/Resume, Cancel, Finalize PR

 History Tab

-• Completion date
+• Completion date — When you finished

 Stats Tab